 • A feature-length screenplay is defined as a work of fiction or non-fiction that serves as the blueprint for a film that equals or exceeds 60 minutes in length including opening and end credits.

-• All entries must contain: a completed submission form, portfolio screeners and project information.
+• All entries must contain: a completed online submission form, portfolio screener and project information.

 • Incomplete submissions will not be accepted.